 In today’s market, a competitive situation might involve three, four, or five offers rather than the twenty or more sometimes seen during the pandemic.
 Recognizing this shift helps set realistic expectations from the outset.

-Escalation clauses are sometimes used by buyers who want to stay competitive without clarity around where the final price may land.
+Buyers who want to remain competitive despite uncertainty about the final price sometimes employ escalation clauses.
 They allow a buyer to agree to beat another offer by a set amount, up to a defined maximum.

 A simplified example might read:

 The Buyer agrees that if the Seller receives another bona fide written offer acceptable to the Seller, the Buyer will increase the Purchase Price by $2,000 above the competing offer, up to a maximum Purchase Price of $725,000.
-Proof of the competing offer shall be provided upon acceptance.
+The seller will provide proof of the competing offer upon acceptance.

 Not all sellers will accept escalation clauses.
 Some prefer straightforward offers without moving parts, while others are uncomfortable with the additional complexity.
-As a result, escalation clauses should be used selectively and only when they suit the situation.
+As a result, sellers should use escalation clauses selectively and only when they suit the situation.

 Bottom line